-A child who is on the SEN register will have a one page profile, detailing the nature of their needs and a support plan detailing the provision to meet needs and targets.
-Some children may also have a My Plan or EHCP (following guidance from the Sheffield Support Grid).
+A child who is on the SEN register will have a one page profile, detailing their strengths and difficulties and a support plan detailing the provision to meet needs and targets.
+Some children may also have a Extended Support Plan (previously called My Plan) or EHCP and Extended Support Plan (following guidance from the Sheffield Support Grid).
 Pupils and parents are involved in reviewing the progress 3 times each year.